-TREND #17: VR is a new reality for Social Media
+12. VR is a new reality for Social Media

-360-degree video for social media
+- 360-degree video for social media

 Many marketers are trying to be original and unique.
 They come up with many ideas to surprise their audience.
 A good way to do it is to produce 360-degree video campaigns.

-VR video campaign
+- VR video campaign

-TREND #15: Redefining Social media engagement measures
+14. Instagram Trends: Redefining social media engagement measures

 Recently Instagram stopped showing likes for everyone except the owner of the post.
 Thus, companies started to consider new ways of analyzing engagement.

-- Contacts made from networking
+- Contacts made by networking